Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The DWC plugin RobotViewer helps with the configuration.

 Contrary to some examples like the example below (moving the coordinate system of axis 4 to 3), reducing some values by aggregating them is not necessary and is disadvantageous.
 It is planned to support a calibration mode to calculate back from a measured endpoint to the parameters.
 This only makes sense if the DH parameters reflect reality.
-In the past, performance and memory consumption were important parameters, but not so much today.
+In the past, performance and memory consumption were important parameters and for this reason calculation values were merged, but not so much today.

 # Example 1 joint 1
 For the following examples, the DH parameter table from [this video](https://www.youtube.com/watch?v=nwj0xR21ldo){target=_blank} is used.